The Cocooning of Motherhood

 “𝕋𝕙𝕖 𝕔𝕒𝕥𝕖𝕣𝕡𝕚𝕝𝕝𝕒𝕣 𝕕𝕠𝕖𝕤 𝕟𝕠𝕥 𝕓𝕖𝕔𝕠𝕞𝕖 𝕒 𝕓𝕦𝕥𝕥𝕖𝕣𝕗𝕝𝕪 𝕓𝕪 𝕥𝕖𝕝𝕝𝕚𝕟𝕘 𝕖𝕧𝕖𝕣𝕪𝕓𝕠𝕕𝕪 𝕚𝕥 𝕙𝕒𝕤 𝕨𝕚𝕟𝕘𝕤. 𝕀𝕥 𝕒𝕔𝕥𝕦𝕒𝕝𝕝𝕪 𝕓𝕦𝕣𝕚𝕖𝕤 𝕚𝕥𝕤𝕖𝕝𝕗 𝕚𝕟 𝕕𝕒𝕣𝕜𝕟𝕖𝕤𝕤 𝕒𝕟𝕕 𝕘𝕣𝕠𝕨𝕤 𝕨𝕚𝕟𝕘𝕤” ℂ. 𝕁𝕠𝕪𝔹𝕖𝕝𝕝

 It is 4 am and I am about to meet you.
 I have been waiting to see you, but even more to hear your first cry.
-I wanted your cry to cover all the squeaking, distorting, twisting sounds of the world locking down, pressing down on my heart so deep.
+I wanted your cry to cover all the squeaking, distorting, twisting sounds of the world locking down, pressing down on my heart so deeply.
 Nonetheless, there was no time for rehearsals nor deep research on where this fear originated from.
-We had to meticulously follow specific protocols: learn on the go, keep your heart calm and become an expert in the twenty-seconds hand-washing matrix.
+We had to follow specific protocols meticulously: learn on the go, keep our hearts calm and become an expert in the twenty-second hand-washing matrix.

 …but above all DO NOT FORGET TO BREATHE, through it all.

-And thus, in your beginning we had to shut all doors.
+And thus, in your beginning, we had to shut all doors.
 In most unusual and peculiar times, you came into this world my boy, I thought to myself in between fleeting birthing pains.
-This “in between” moments were moments of bliss yet also moments of becoming more aware of the upcoming “reality”.
+These “in-between” moments were moments of bliss and becoming more aware of the upcoming “reality”.
 Life as we knew it until then, had to end.
-Sweeping alterations were demanded at once, while diving into a new and somehow more silent world.
+Sweeping alterations were demanded at once while diving into a new and somehow more silent world.
 “Would the pandemic make it braver?”
 I wondered among contractions.

 Giving birth during a pandemic brought even more pressure on how the first days of your life would unfold.
-Some days exciting, others painful, where sleepiness, confusion was mixed with bliss, delight and radical changes.
-During some days, the hours were lazy and stubborn to accept their passing, while other days, time was literally galloping and tiny magical moments that “just happened” lost their story, as “there was no time” to document them rightfully.
-Meanwhile, slowly and silently an enclosure, was growing around me, feeling like a massive cocoon.
+Some days were exciting, others painful, where sleepiness and confusion were mixed with bliss, delight, and radical changes.
+On some days, the hours were lazy and stubborn to accept their passing, while on other days, time was literally galloping, and tiny magical moments that “just happened” lost their story, as “there was no time” to document them rightfully.
+Meanwhile, slowly and silently an enclosure was growing around me, feeling like a massive cocoon.

 “Impossible!”, is the resounding lie she hears quite often, yet the brave heart only sees in this word a new reality: “I’m possible”, breaking the lie and be-coming its utmost opposite.